configcat/configcat-publicapi-go-client/docs/CreateSettingInitialValues.md

 `func (o *CreateSettingInitialValues) UnsetInitialValues()`

 UnsetInitialValues ensures that no value is present for InitialValues, not even an explicit nil
+### GetSettingIdToInitFrom

+`func (o *CreateSettingInitialValues) GetSettingIdToInitFrom() int32`

+GetSettingIdToInitFrom returns the SettingIdToInitFrom field if non-nil, zero value otherwise.

+### GetSettingIdToInitFromOk

+`func (o *CreateSettingInitialValues) GetSettingIdToInitFromOk() (*int32, bool)`

+GetSettingIdToInitFromOk returns a tuple with the SettingIdToInitFrom field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSettingIdToInitFrom

+`func (o *CreateSettingInitialValues) SetSettingIdToInitFrom(v int32)`

+SetSettingIdToInitFrom sets SettingIdToInitFrom field to given value.

+### HasSettingIdToInitFrom

+`func (o *CreateSettingInitialValues) HasSettingIdToInitFrom() bool`

+HasSettingIdToInitFrom returns a boolean if a field has been set.

+### SetSettingIdToInitFromNil

+`func (o *CreateSettingInitialValues) SetSettingIdToInitFromNil(b bool)`

+ SetSettingIdToInitFromNil sets the value for SettingIdToInitFrom to be an explicit nil

+### UnsetSettingIdToInitFrom
+`func (o *CreateSettingInitialValues) UnsetSettingIdToInitFrom()`

+UnsetSettingIdToInitFrom ensures that no value is present for SettingIdToInitFrom, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)